 Make Jólabókaflód even more interesting by choosing a theme for the books.
 Maybe everyone can exchange Christmas-themed books, or books related to history, or nature-themed books.
 Graphic novels?
 Poetry books?
 You could even choose picture books as your theme and give each person (even adults!) a picture book.

-Holiday gatherings may look a little different this year, but you don’t have to get together in person to celebrate the fun of Jólabókaflód!
+You don’t necessarily have to get together in person to celebrate the fun of Jólabókaflód!
 Send a small package containing a book and some chocolate to surprise a loved one with some holiday fun.
 Or plan a virtual Jólabókaflód via video chat and exchange books at the same time.

 Shopping for books is always a treat, but it can be challenging to choose the perfect book for each family member.
 Each person could make a short list of desired titles, or you can try to surprise them with a book you hope they’ll love.
 If you need ideas for the little ones on your Jólabókaflód list, be sure to check out our reviews and lists of picture books and chapter books.